-4. Definition
+3. Definition

-For the purpose of this policy, a pupil is defined as having SEND if he/she has a:
+For the purpose of this policy, a pupil is defined as having SEND if they have a:

-- Significantly greater difficulty in learning than the majority of others of the same age. - A disability or health condition which prevents or hinders him/her from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.
+- Significantly greater difficulty in learning than most others of the same age. - A disability or health condition which prevents or hinders them from making use of educational facilities used by peers of the same age.